QixinDeng/CSC362-Operating-System/src/README.md

 STDOUT should be treated as a critical resource.
 But I do not do that in some cases.
-You will see some weird output because of reace condition.
+You will see some weird output because of race condition.
 For example, in a reader-writer problem, multiple readers will compete with each other to print to STDOUT to show they are reading.